ESGF/esgf-qa/README.md

 ### Currently supported checkers

-While `esgf-qa` has been primarily developed for workflows assessing compliance with WCRP project data specifications (e.g., CMIP, CORDEX), it can also be used for general CF-compliance testing and easily extended to support any `cc-plugin` and projects following CORDEX- or CMIP-style CMOR table conventions.
+While `esgf-qa` has been primarily developed for workflows assessing compliance with WCRP project data specifications (e.g., CMIP, CORDEX), it can also be used for general CF-compliance testing and generally supports any `cc-plugin`.
+It can be easily extended to support any projects following CORDEX- or CMIP-style CMOR table conventions.

 | Standard                                                                                             | Checker Name |
 | ---------------------------------------------------------------------------------------------------- | ------------ |